kanaka/wam/README.md

 Current functionality:

 - Processes wam syntax into standard wat syntax support.
-- Automatically adds memory and memoryBase imports.
-Memory size defaults to 256 but can be changed via --memorySize parameter.
+- Automatically adds memory and memoryBase definitions if they aren't already defined or imported.
+Memory size defaults to 256 but can be changed via --memorySize command line parameter.
 - Supports combining multiple modules into a single module.
 - Retains whitespace and comments from original wam file(s).
 - Implemented as a small JavaScript/Node program that should be fairly